-Programming the HomeLink Transmitter
+Programming the HomeLink® Transmitter

-Do not use the HomeLink[®] Transmitter with any garage door opener that does not have the "stop and reverse" feature.
+Do not use the HomeLink® Transmitter with any garage door opener that does not have the "stop and reverse" feature.
 This includes any garage door opener model manufactured before April 1, 1982.
+If you have a newer garage door opener with rolling codes, please be sure to follow steps 6 through 8 to complete the programming of your HomeLink® Transmitter.